turingschool/gear-up/ageism_in_tech-11-12-2015.markdown

-# Diversity and Individual Action
+# Ageism: A Lens for Exploring Diversity and Individual Action
-How are institutions shaped by individual actions?

 ### Introductions (5 min)